Officials: Arizona will miss US deadline for key water plan

 Cooke repeatedly declined to speculate on what would happen if the state doesn’t finish its work by the deadline.
 But he said Arizona would probably be done before the federal government could get very far down an alternative path.

-Meanwhile, lawmakers planned to debate a measure that has angered the Gila River Indian Community, a key player in several of the agreements that the state is trying to finalize.
-The tribe has said it will back out of the drought plan without assurances that the legislation will die.
+Also Tuesday, Arizona House Speaker Rusty Bowers put a measure on hold that angered a key player in several agreements the state is trying to finalize.
+The Gila River Indian Community has said it will back out of the drought plan without assurances the legislation will die, and it wasn’t clear if Bowers’ move would be sufficient.

-The legislation would alter the state’s “use it or lose it” water rights law, which the tribe says would undermine its rights to water from its namesake river.
+The measure would alter the state’s five-year “use it or lose it” water rights law, which the tribe says would undermine its rights to water from its namesake river, secured in 2004 following decades of litigation.

 “The community cannot be singled out for legislative attack by the most powerful members of the Arizona House of Representatives and still view itself as a genuine partner in solving the state’s water crisis,” Gila River Gov. Stephen Roe Lewis said.
 “We view this as slap in the face of the community.”